Panology/aws-lambda-zombie-workshop/README.md

 15\.
 Add a 200 method response.
 Click "Add Response", type "200" in the status code text box and then click the little checkmark to save the method response.

 16\.
-Go back to the OPTIONS method flow and select the Integration Response.
+Go back to the OPTIONS method flow.
 (To go back, there should be a blue hyperlink titled "Method Execution" which will bring you back to the method execution overview screen).

 17\.
 Select the Integration Response.